huonghuynhsc/COVID-19/README.md

 # 2019 Novel Coronavirus COVID-19 (2019-nCoV) Using Data Repository by Johns Hopkins CSSE

-This is the repository for the Covid 19 Prognosis app https://aipert.org hoặc https://covid19.techvsi.com/ , with data forked directly from the data repository operated by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).
+This is the repository for the Covid 19 Prognosis app https://aipert.org or https://covid19.techvsi.com/ , with data forked directly from the data repository operated by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).

  Contact Us: